folio-org/docs/content/en/docs/_index.md

 ---

-Welcome to FOLIO, an open source project that creates a new paradigm for collaboration between libraries, developers, and vendors.
+Welcome to FOLIO documentation.
+FOLIO is an open source project that creates a new paradigm for collaboration between libraries, developers, and vendors.
 This open platform moves the industry well beyond the traditional library management system, offering libraries more choices of features and services.

 ![FOLIO Intro](img/FOLIO_6.png)

-## A Modern Library Ecosystem
+## A modern library ecosystem

 The FOLIO project aims to facilitate a sustainable, community-driven collaboration around the creation of a modern technology ecosystem that empowers libraries through open source applications to manage library resources and expand library value.

-### Community Collaboration
+### Community collaboration

 Development of the FOLIO platform is driven by the transparent collaboration of librarians, developers, and vendors.
 A Product Council provides oversight of platform development, with representation from the many institutions and organizations involved.
 A healthy number of communication channels supports ongoing interactions to move the project forward.